Are you building a WordPress website and having trouble getting it done?

 If so, you’re not alone.
 In fact, I’ve hit most of these pitfalls myself.

-Whether you are building a WordPress website for a client or a business owner trying to do-it-yourself, I hope that this post helps you to clarify your website objectives so you can move past some common pitfalls that can hold you back from publishing your site.
+Whether you are building a WordPress website for a client or a business owner trying to do-it-yourself, I hope that this post helps you to move past common pitfalls that hold you back from getting your website done.

 1. You Have No Website Objective